Former US first lady Rosalynn Carter to lie in repose in Georgia

 Carter died shortly after she entered hospice care at home in Plains, Georgia, alongside her husband, a Democrat who gave his wife a prominent voice during his presidency from 1977-1981 and supported her advocacy in the cause of mental health.

-Her family and current and former members of her U.S. Secret Service security detail will join a hearse motorcade on Monday morning to the Rosalynn Carter Health and Human Sciences Complex at Georgia Southwestern State University in Americus, Georgia, where wreaths will be laid.
+Her family and current and former members of her U.S. Secret Service security detail joined a hearse motorcade on Monday morning to the Rosalynn Carter Health and Human Sciences Complex at Georgia Southwestern State University in Americus, Georgia, where wreaths were laid.
+Spectators in Plains waved U.S. flags as the motorcade passed by them.

-A repose service will later be held in the lobby of the Jimmy Carter Presidential Library and Museum in Atlanta, followed by an opportunity for members of the public to view the casket and pay their respects.
+A repose service will be held in the afternoon in the lobby of the Jimmy Carter Presidential Library and Museum in Atlanta, followed by an opportunity for members of the public to view the casket and pay their respects.

+A tribute church service for invited guests is scheduled for Tuesday in Atlanta, with President Joe Biden and Vice President Kamala Harris due to attend.
+Jimmy Carter, 99, is expected to travel to Atlanta to attend the service, CNN reported, citing a statement from one of his grandsons.

 On Wednesday, Carter's funeral will be held at the Maranatha Baptist Church in Plains before an internment at the family residence.